Congratulations on your admission to St. John’s School of Law! Please check back frequently for updates.

 Queens, NY 11439

 New York State Public Health Law 2165 requires that all students born on or after January 1, 1957 provide proof of immunity to measles, mumps and rubella disease.
-Students must have on file with the University Health Office (129 Newman Hall) the following:
+Students must have on file with the University Health Office (DaSilva Hall) the following:

 Accident and sickness insurance is available to all full-time and part-time students.
 This insurance may be purchased by enrolling at www.universityhealthplans.com.

 University Housing is available for law students in the DePaul Townhouses.
 We can also provide assistance in locating area housing and/or a roommate.
+In addition there is information regarding off-campus housing on our website.
 Information is available on our student housing website.

 Financial Aid and Scholarship Awards